Applicable plans

 Numbers

 Simple calculations can be created out of number fields.
-All you need is more than one number field from the exact collection or a referenced one.
+All you need is more than one number field from the exact list or a referenced one.
 Simple calculations can help calculate the total cost of a specific task.

 Numbers are also ideal for calculating with fixed figures.
 This formula can be used to calculate the price including VAT, to name just one example.